-The great thing about Los Angeles is that it has its beaches, mountains and cities.
-I will never have an excuse as to why I am bored on my days.
+The wonderful thing about Los Angeles is that it has its beaches, mountains and cities.
+I will never have an excuse as to why I am bored on my days off.

 I recently went on a hike to the Hollywood sign.
 Everything about the Hollywood sign experience was thrilling, except for the fact that I got extremely sunburnt on my shoulders.
 I happened to meet some lovely friends along the way.
 So, here is how that hike went.